MuckRock/documentcloud/README.md

    - `Client Secret` goes into `SQUARELET_SECRET`
    - Additionally, get the value for `JWT_VERIFYING_KEY` by opening the Squarelet Django shell using `inv shell` and copying the `settings.SIMPLE_JWT['VERIFYING_KEY']` (remove the leading `b'` and the trailing `'`, leave the `\n` portions as-is)
    - (If `JWT_VERIFYING_KEY` is blank, don't forget to `inv sh` on Squarelet and then run `./manage.py creatersakey` as the instructions linked above explained)
-10. In Squarelet `.django` file, you may need to provide valid testing values for `STRIPE_PUB_KEYS`, `STRIPE_SECRET_KEYS` and set `STRIPE_WEBHOOK_SECRETS=None` from the MuckRock team (multiple values are comma separated only, no square braces)
+9. In Squarelet `.django` file, you may need to provide valid testing values for `STRIPE_PUB_KEYS`, `STRIPE_SECRET_KEYS` and set `STRIPE_WEBHOOK_SECRETS=None` from the MuckRock team (multiple values are comma separated only, no square braces)
       - You must always fully `docker-compose down` or Ctrl-C each time you change a `.django` file of a docker-compose session for it to take effect (as far as I know).
       - Avoid changing Squarelet's `.django` file frequently to prevent Docker network problems from `docker-compose down`.
-11. Run `export COMPOSE_FILE=local.yml;` in any of your command line sessions so that docker-compose finds the configuration.
+10. Run `export COMPOSE_FILE=local.yml;` in any of your command line sessions so that docker-compose finds the configuration.
+11. Enter `api.dev.documentcloud.org/` into your browser - you should see the Django API root page. **Note that `api` is before `dev` in this service URL.**
 12. Be sure to stop (if needed) both the docker compose sessions DocumentCloud (Ctrl-C, or `docker-compose down`) and Squarelet (`docker-compose down` in Squarelet folder).
 Then run the Squarelet session using `inv up` in the squarelet folder. **Finally, run `docker-compose up` in this DocumentCloud folder to begin using the new dotfiles.**
     -   This will build and start all of the DocumentCloud docker images using docker-compose.
 It will attach to the Squarelet network which must be already running.
 You can connect to Squarelet nginx on port 80 and it will serve the appropriate dependent http service, such as DocumentCloud, based on domain as a virtual host.
 The `local.yml` configuration file has the docker-compose details.
     - If you do `docker-compose down` on Squarelet when none of the other dependent docker-compose sessions (such as DocumentCloud) are running, `docker-compose down` will delete the Squarelet network.
 You will have to explicitly bring the whole squarelet docker-compose session back up to recreate it and nginx before being able to start a dependent docker-compose session (such as DocumentCloud).
     - Using `docker-compose up -d` rather than `docker-compose up` will make a daemon for DocumentCloud as Squarelet defaults to.
 13. Log in using the Squarelet superuser on the locally-running [Documentcloud-frontend](https://github.com/muckrock/documentcloud-frontend) that you installed earlier at http://dev.documentcloud.org
-    - If it works, close the window and continue.
-Do not try to upload any documents yet.
-    - If it does not work, check your authentication integration settings.
-This may take several tries. `SQUARELET_WHITELIST_VERIFIED_JOURNALISTS=True` environment variable makes it so only verified journalists can *log into* DocumentCloud.
+    - `SQUARELET_WHITELIST_VERIFIED_JOURNALISTS=True` environment variable makes it so only verified journalists can *log into* DocumentCloud.
     - Use the squarelet admin [Organization page](http://dev.squarelet.local/admin/organizations/organization/) to mark your organization as a verified journalist to allow upload to DocumentCloud.
     - **Make your Squarelet superuser also a superuser on DocumentCloud Django:** Run `inv shell` in the DocumentCloud folder and use these commands (no indent):
       ```
       tempUser = User.objects.all()[0]
       tempUser.is_superuser = True
       tempUser.save()
+      tempUser.is_staff = True
+      tempUser.save()
       ```
-14. If you can login successfully, go to [Django admin for DocumentCloud](http://api.dev.documentcloud.org/admin) and add the required static [flat page](http://api.dev.documentcloud.org/admin/flatpages/flatpage/) called `/tipofday/`.
+14. Go to [Django admin for DocumentCloud](http://api.dev.documentcloud.org/admin) and add the required static [flat page](http://api.dev.documentcloud.org/admin/flatpages/flatpage/) called `/tipofday/`.
 It can be blank.
 Do not prefix the URL with `/pages/`.
 Specifying the `Site` as `example.com` is alright.
 15. Create an initial Minio bucket to simulate AWS S3 locally:
       - Reference your DocumentCloud `.django` file for these variables:
       - Visit the `MINIO_URL` with a browser, likely at [this address](http://minio.documentcloud.org:9000), and login with the minio `MINIO_ACCESS_KEY` and `MINIO_SECRET_KEY`